 Teaching Traveling: Teaching others about your city is a beautiful form of eduction!

-Welcome to Jeremy Jones, who runs a popular site with his wife, Angie, about all things Pittsburgh, Pennsylvania.
+Welcome to Jeremy Jones, who runs a popular Pittsburgh blog with his wife, Angie.
 Jeremy, tell us about your background.

 Angie moved to Pittsburgh for graduate school in 2008, Jeremy followed in 2011, and we lived in the city until 2013 when we left to travel the world for a year-and-a-half.